cluster_irr

 ---|---|---|---|---|---|---|---|

-… the same table as CDR3b sequence pairs:
+… the same table for CDR3\(\beta\) sequence pairs from repertoire a

 ---|---|---|---|---|---|---|---|